ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

   * Alert Policy
   * Default Policy

-All four policy types are definied with an _Isolation Policies_ file.
+All four policy types are defined within the _Isolation Policies_ file.

-The _Isolation Policies_ file follow a similar set of available parameter values to those described in the [Data Pipeline Input Files](#data-pipeline-input-file) section.
+The _Isolation Policies_ file follows a similar set of available parameter values to those described in the [Data Pipeline Input Files](#data-pipeline-input-file) section.
 However, the file format is _.JSON_ meaning the implemention of the available parameters is slightly different.

 The first three types of isolation policy, i.e. excluding Default Policy, have an associated field named _isolationProperty_ that allows the user to define the following fields:
  * _id_